Using LINQ Queries

 int count = titles.Count();

+This code shows the usage of each of the three LINQ functions shown above.
 Note that there is a dual form of the LINQ queries and functions.
 For most of the queries you can write equivalent function form.
 Example is shown in the following code:

 from book in myBooks